+Depending on N4 session context in UPF, UPF(LDNSR) may as well forward the DNS Query to a default C-DNS (e.g. FQDN Application is not to be served at edge for this PDU Session).

-The LDSNR may fetch these forwarding parameters from the SMF by providing the FQDN to the SMF in this step.
+3b The LDSNR may have been instructed to notify the DNS Query for certain FQDN to get these forwarding parameters from the SMF by providing the FQDN to the SMF in this step.

-4a-4b: Option 1: The LDNSR adds the IPv4 subnet or address or IPv6 prefix provisioned by SMF in step 3 as ECS option as specified in RFC 7871 and sends it to C-DNS server.
-The C-DNS returns the DNS response including EAS IP address.
+4a-4b: Option 1: The LDNSR adds the IPv4 subnet or IPv4 address or IPv6 prefix provided in step 3 as ECS option as specified in RFC 7871 and sends it to C-DNS server.
+The C-DNS returns the DNS response including EAS IP address and ECS if that has been considered in the selection [7].

 4c-4d: Option 2a (with direct connectivity between LDNSR and L-DNS): the LDNSR sends the DNS query to the L-DNS server provisioned by SMF and get the DNS response including the EAS IP address.

-For both 4a-4b and 4c-4d, After receiving the DNS response, the LDNSR may notify SMF with IP address of EAS and FQDN if certain criteria set by SMF are matched, e.g., the IP address of EAS in DNS response is within the IP range(s) indicated by SMF, or the FQDN is matched.
+For both 4a-4b and 4c-4d, After receiving the DNS response, the LDNSR may notify SMF with IP address of EAS and FQDN if certain criteria set by SMF are matched, e.g., the IP address of EAS in DNS response is within the IP range(s) indicated by SMF, ECS is included in the response, or the FQDN is matched.
 Then, SMF decides whether to trigger the insertion of the ULCL/Local PSA.

+LDNSR may be instructed to buffer the DNS Response till SMF instructs different (e.g. when an SMF action triggered by the notification is done).

 5a.
 The SMF decides DNAI and performs UL CL/L-PSA selection and set up.
 The DNAI and UL CL/Local PSA WG2 is selected based on the information provided by LDNSR to ensure the selected local PSA and EAS are corresponding to same DNAI.

 Option 2b: If the LDNSR requested the SMF to forward the DNS query in step 3, the SMF sends the DNS query to the address of the local DNS server via the Local PSA WG2.
 The SMF configures the Local PSA WG2 to forward the DNS response to the SMF.
 When receiving the DNS response, the SMF forwards it to the LDNSR.
 After receiving the DNS response, the LDNSR may notify the SMF with IP address of EAS as in option 1 and 2a.
-The SMF may perform update of the ULCL/L-PSA based on this notification as in option 1 and 2a..
+The SMF may perform update of the ULCL/L-PSA based on this notification as in option 1 and 2a.